String Multiplication Calculation

 ?

-With careful observation, you will find that the product of num1[i]
+In fact, with careful observation, you will find that the product of num1[i]

 and num2[j]

-corresponds to the positions res[i+j]
+corresponds to positions res[i+j]

 and res[i+j+1]